leonp84/code-institute-project-2/README.md

 - Initially, the Information Box popup was tied to the `<main>` tag, which caused it to cover the header when the screen vertical size was very long.
 To solve this issue, I tied its positioning to the header itself instead of to the `<main>` tag.

+#### Unfixed

+On Safari mobile browsers, an odd phenomenon occurs where the user-input text field briefly repositions its content when the backspace button is pressed inside the input field.
+I experimented with adjusting the positioning and padding of the input element, but without success.
+This behavior hasn't been observed in any other tested browser, leading me to believe it's specific to Safari.
+As it's only a minor visual glitch, I've chosen to leave it unresolved, as it was consuming too much of my debugging time.

 ## Deployment